 What Are the Treatments for Encephalitis?

-With proper care, many people recover from encephalitis.
+With proper care, most people recover from encephalitis.
 Infants and elderly people are at greater risk of sustaining permanent brain damage.